dmbarbour/wikilon/docs/AboutABC.md

 Lazy linking and loading of large, content-addressed data is convenient for working with very large structures and values, i.e. much larger than machine memory.

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs" at least in a streaming context.
 A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
 The batch would be typechecked, JIT compiled, then (ideally) applied atomically.

-A paragraph is expressed by simply including a full, blank line within ABC code.
+A paragraph is implicitly expressed by simply including a full, blank line within ABC code.
 I.e. LF LF in the toplevel stream outside of any block.
 This corresponds nicely to a paragraph in a text file.
 Formally, the space between paragraphs just means identity.
+Paragraphs might be more explicitly indicated by an annotation, e.g. `{&p}`.
 Paragraphs are discretionary.
 The reason to respect them is that they're advantageous to everyone involved, i.e. for performance and reasoning.

 ### Encoding Binaries in ABC